Sov3rain/Messager/README.md

 messenger.Cut<MyMessage>(this);
 `````

-> Note: when using `Cut`, all listeners are removed at once, as they are retrieved by owner.
+> Note: when using `Cut`, all listeners registered for that object are removed, as they are referenced by owner.

 ## Performance

+Of course the performance of the `Menssenger` is not the same as a plain C# action, but my goal was convenience over performance.
+Nonetheless, the `Messenger` is 40% to 50% slower than an `Action`.

+I think for most people it's negligible, but if you think you can improve the performance of the `Messenger`, PRs are welcome! :).

+Here is an example with a list of 100,000 listeners, each logging when the message is received:

+// TODO: ADD SCREENSHOT

 ## API Reference